NeuroDesk/neurocommand/README.md

 #### Running
 1. `sudo service xrdp start` to start xrdp server
 2. Open Microsoft Remote Desktop Connection in Windows host
 3. Connect to `localhost:3390`
+4. In the next login page, leave Session as Xorg.
+Enter your WSL username and password and OK
-4. Follow Linux guide from here on
+5. This should open an LXDE Linux Desktop environment.
+Follow Linux guide from here on

 ## Acknowledgments
 <img src="https://github.com/NeuroDesk/vnm/blob/master/nif.png" width="250">